 - James A. Haley Veterans’ Hospital - Tampa, Florida

 - Fort Carson - Colorado

 Around the clinical sites, the NEA is creating a community-based military and veteran family support network made up of state, regional, and local arts agencies, and other local partners.
 The community network provides increased arts opportunities for military and veteran family populations and extends support for current and former creative arts therapies patients and their families as they transition from treatment in a clinical setting to arts programming in their community.

-ArtsWA is working with the NEA, the Department of Defense (DOD), Madigan Army Medical Center, Americans for the Arts, and many community partners to support the NEA's Creative Forces program in Washington State.
+ArtsWA is working with the NEA, the DOD, Madigan Army Medical Center, Americans for the Arts, and many community partners to support the NEA's Creative Forces program in Washington State.